FAQ

 Most units have some downtime every day.
 It might be handy to have a journal, book, letters to write, or a deck of cards to use during this downtime.

-How do I make sure my daughter is with her friends?
+How do I make sure my camper is with their friends?

-What if my camper's friends can't come with her?
+What if my camper's friends can't come with them?

-No girls ever, ever sleep alone, either...girls are always placed in "nests" or large tent groups, so even girls who arrive without a buddy will be in a group of no fewer than four from the very first night.
+No campers ever, ever sleep alone, either.
+Campers are always placed in "nests" or large tent groups, so even campers who arrive without a buddy will be in a group of no fewer than four from the very first night.
+We also often use the buddy system for activities so they get lots of opportunities to connect with other campers and find new friends.

 My child has never been away to camp before.
-How can I help prepare her for this transition?
+How can I help prepare them for camp?

 See our homesickness guide.